"Sarve Devaah Sthit Dehe Sarv Devmaheyi gaoo"

 protein metabolism.
 It is strong antibacterial agent.

-to those derived from food.
-Urine probably contains more different types
+those derived from food.
+Urine probably contains more different types of

-of minerals than those derived from food.
-Urine becomes turbid if left
+minerals than those derived from food.
+Urine becomes turbid if left alone

-alone for a while This is because when enzyme present in urine dissolve
+for a while This is because when enzyme present in urine dissolve urea and

-urea and change it into ammonia then urine becomes strongly alkaline
+change it into ammonia then urine becomes strongly alkaline making it difficult

 --Urokinase : Dissolves blood clots, helps in curing heart diseases and